Searches and Seizures: The Limitations of the Police

 - Unless they have a reasonable suspicion that you are involved in a criminal activity, the police may not "stop and frisk" you.
 If they have a reasonable suspicion, they may pat down your outer clothing if they are concerned that you might be concealing a weapon.

-If you're facing criminal charges, often times an attorney can find problems with how evidence was obtained which could lead to its exclusion at trial.
-Because of this, it's important to have an experienced criminal defense attorney at your side as early in the process as possible.
-A good attorney can make all the difference, so get in touch with one today for a free review of your case.
+If you're facing criminal charges, often times an attorney can find problems with how evidence was obtained, which could lead to its exclusion at trial.
+Because of this, it's important to reach out to an experienced criminal defense attorney as early in the process as possible.
+After all, an attorney will have knowledge of the charges you're facing and in what circumstances evidence can be challenged.